mageplaza/magento-better-wishlist-graphql/README.md

-# Magento Better Wishlist GraphQl
+# Magento Better Wishlist GraphQL

 **Magento 2 Better Wishlist GraphQL is now a part of the Mageplaza Better Wishlist extension that adds GraphQL features.
 This supports PWA Studio.**